-If you have a friend, family member, or loved one who is a responsible credit card user, becoming an authorized user on his or her account could positively impact your credit.
+If you have a friend, family member, or loved one who is a responsible credit card user, becoming an authorized user on their account could positively impact your credit.

-Make sure he or she makes every payment on time and has a low to zero balance.
+Make sure they make every payment on time and have a low to zero balance.
 By doing this, every monthly payment this person makes shows up as a positive payment on your credit report, too.

 You’ll also diversify your types of credit and gain access to the length of credit history associated with this account.
 It doesn’t matter when you enter the scene.
 You gain access to the entire history associated with the account.

 It can’t be emphasized enough that the person you use for this being financially responsible.
 If they, for whatever reason, start missing payments, your credit score will be lowered and hurt, too.

 And for those of you muttering, “I thought this was going to be about building credit without a credit card,” know that we’re not telling you to use the credit card.

 7. Peer-to-Peer Loan

 Another type of loan, peer-to-peer loans usually do report on-time payments (or late payments) to the credit bureaus.

 8. Secured Credit Card

 This one’s technically a credit card, but not in the traditional sense.
 Secured credit cards are very much like credit builder loans, but the difference is that you get access to the funds immediately.

-A secured credit card is no risk to the credit card issuer because, in order to use it, you must first deposit money.
+A secured credit card is no risk to the credit card issuer because, to use it, you must first deposit money.
 However much money you deposit is equal to your card’s credit limit; so the more money deposited, the more credit you have available.

 This money is then set aside and used by the lender should you not make payments.
 In essence, you are borrowing money from yourself.

 Whenever you use your secured card, you have a balance the same as you would on a credit card.
 Pay off the balance in full every month, and you will build credit the same as you would with an unsecured credit card.